sandstorm-io/sandstorm/roadmap/self-hosting/README.md

 _TODO(feature): Below describes an install flow where configuration is done in a web page, resulting in the generation of a custom installer script which takes no input.
 However, in practice what we have today is a single installer script for everyone which interactively prompts the user._

-The installation process for Sandstorm begins on the web, and is an interactive process which eventually ends up with the user having a working Sandstorm account, either on their own server or on Sandstorm Oasis (our managed hosting).
+The installation process for Sandstorm begins on the web, and is an interactive process which eventually ends up with the user having a working Sandstorm instance, either on their own hardware or on a VPS.
 A new user should be able to go through the install flow without consulting any outside documentation; anything they need to know should be communicated as part of the flow.

 Users may be directed to install Sandstorm from a variety of sources:
 - From the Sandstorm front page or other Sandstorm advertisement.
 - From an app page in the app store.
 In this case the user is interested in a specific app, and our install flow will keep track of this so that they can be prompted to install that app once Sandstorm is ready.
 - From the developer documentation, in which case the flow should direct the user to set up a localhost server in dev mode accessed via `local.sandstorm.io`.
 (In this case we skip suggesting managed hosting or sandcats.io, as they are inappropriate for development.)

-The first step of the install flow is to ask whether the user would prefer self-hosting or managed hosting.
-If they choose managed, they are directed to the [managed hosting](../managed-hosting) signup process.

-If the user chooses self-hosting, they are then asked whether they'd prefer manual setup or sandcats.io, with a brief explanation of what's involved in manual setup.
+First, they should be asked whether they'd prefer manual setup or sandcats.io, with a brief explanation of what's involved in manual setup.
 If they choose sandcats.io, we walk them through setting up an account (or signing in with their existing one).
 If they choose manual install, we prompt them for various information needed for manual setup, such as what their hostname will be, and we try to verify that these settings seem to work (e.g. doing DNS lookup).

 At the end of the process, we offer the user a single command to run on their machine, along the lines of: